CodePushGo/website/src/content/blog/en/capacitor-live-updates-staying-compliant-with-apple.md

 | Feature Changes | No  | Requires App Store review |
 | Security Patches | Yes | Must include proper encryption |

 When using live updates, developers must prioritize user data security and use end-to-end encryption.
-Tools like Capgo are built to comply with Apple's requirements, simplifying the process.
+Tools like CodePushGo are built to comply with Apple's requirements, simplifying the process.

 Grasping these rules can help you avoid common mistakes that lead to app rejections.